 स्नानात् जन्मसहस्त्राख्यं हन्ति रेवा कलौ युगे ||

-(In the Kali Yuga, even remembrance of Reva destroys one’s sins of the present life, by its sight sins of three lifetimes are destroyed, and by taking a bath in this holy river, one gets free from the sins of a thousand lifetimes.)
+(In the Kali Yuga, even remembrance of Reva destroys one’s sins of the present life, by its sight sins of three lifetimes are destroyed, and by taking bath in this holy river, one gets free from the sins of a thousand lifetimes.)

 रेवायां स्नानदानादि जपहोमार्चनादिकम् ।